andrewferlitsch/Gap/docs/quick-start-guide.md

 ## 1 Introduction

 The target audience for this users guide are your software developers whom will be integrating the core inner block into your product and/or service.
 It is not meant to be a complete reference guide or comprehensive tutorial, but a brief get started guide.

-To utilize this module, the Gap framework will automatically install:
+To utilize this module, the **Gap** framework will automatically install:

     1. This Python module.
     2. Python 3.6 or latter
-    3. Ghostscript ©(open source from Artifex).    [will auto-install with pip install on Linux/Mac].
+    3. Ghostscript ©(open source from Artifex).    [will auto-install with pip install].
-    4. Tesseract ©(open source from Google).       [will auto-install with pip install on Linux/Mac].
+    4. Tesseract ©(open source from Google).       [will auto-install with pip install].
-    5. Magick ©(open source from Image Magic).     [will auto-install with pip install on Linux/Mac].
+    5. Magick ©(open source from Image Magic).     [will auto-install with pip install].
     6. NLTK Toolkit (open source)                  [will auto-install with pip install].
     7. Unidecode (open source)                     [will auto-install with pip install].
     8. HD5 (open source)                           [will auto-install with pip install].
     9. Numpy (open source)                         [will auto-install with pip install].
     10. OpenCV (open source)                        [will auto-install with pip install].
     11. Imutils (open source)                       [will auto-install with pip install].
-    12. Pyaspeller (open source)                    [will auto-install with pip install].

 ---

 ## 2 SPLITTER Module
 ### 2.1 Document Loading

-To load a PDF document, TIFF facsimile or image captured document you create a Document (class) object, passing as parameters the path to the PDF/TIFF/image document and a path for storing the split pages/text.
+To load a PDF document, TIFF facsimile or image captured document you create a `Document` (class) object, passing as parameters the path to the PDF/TIFF/image document and a path for storing the split pages/text.
 Below is a code example.

 ```python
 from splitter import Document, Page